-HRC continues to have significant concerns that the barred owl invasion will continue southward and cause declines in site occupancy and reproduction of our spotted owl population.
-In 2013, we continued to utilize barred owl calls (5 minutes of recorded barred owl calls at the end of the 10 minute spotted owl calls) on some of our quadrat monitoring stations.
-Initial results have indicated an increase in detection rates for barred and spotted owls but more samples are required.
+HRC continues to have significant concerns that the barred owl invasion will continue to cause declines in site occupancy and reproduction of our spotted owl population.
+In 2014, we continued to utilize barred owl calls (5 minutes of recorded barred owl calls at the end of the 10 minute spotted owl calls) on a portion of our quadrat monitoring stations.
+We intend to revisit the use of barred owl calls in light of any new information that becomes available.
 We will attempt to utilize any new techniques to monitor barred owl and spotted owls across the ownership.
-In addition, HRC continues to be very interested in barred owl removal projects as recommended by the Service (USFWS 2008), and will continue to monitor the results of ongoing studies as they are available.
+In addition, HRC continues to be interested in the results of barred owl removal projects as recommended by the Service (USFWS 2008), and will continue to monitor the results of ongoing studies as they are available.

-SCIENTIFIC PANEL
+SCIENTIFIC PANEL/MANAGEMENT OBJECTIVES

 The HCP Northern Spotted Owl Conservation Plan §6.2.2, Conservation Measures, Item 1 refers to the NSO Scientific Review Panel (NSOSRP) and discusses the establishment and roles of the NSOSRP.
-This item also suggests that the Panel be convened at a minimum in years 1, 6, and 11 following issuance of the ITP.
-With the ITP issued in 1999, essentially 2010 was year 11 of the HCP.
-The NSOSRP (also the MMSRP) generally met every year for the first 5-6 years of implementation and provided review and recommendations.
+The NSOSRP generally met every year for the first 5-6 years of implementation and provided review of monitoring results and recommendations for future monitoring and analyses.

-Members of the Panel (Alan Franklin, Barry Noon, Steven Courtney) have more recently (2007) been convened to provide recommendations relative to management objectives, resulting in implementation of the HRA strategy.
-As discussed above, the rolling five-year average target for reproductive rate was not met in 2013, therefore the adaptive management measures of HCP § 6.2.3, #6 apply, and a discussion between HRC, USFWS, CDFW, and the NSOSRP shall occur to review potential reasons why the objective was not met, and potential measures to implement.
-Per HCP § 6.2.3, #3, the management objectives are also subject to modification if new information becomes available following review of the NSOSRP recommendations.
+Not meeting the HCP management objective for reproductive rate triggers the adaptive management measures of HCP § 6.2.3, #6, and a discussion between HRC, USFWS, CDFW, and the Panel shall occur to review potential reasons why the objective is not being met, and potential corrective measures to implement.